yochaigal/newschoolrevolution/_posts/2021-08-16-little-free-libraries.md

 I highly recommend anyone give this sort of thing a shot, it's quite rewarding and interesting.
 And nothing beats that feeling of sneakily checking to see if someone has picked your game out of all the books!
 I mean, who wouldn't be drawn to a bag of dice, right?

 If you do happen to try this out, please let me know!
 With pics!

+Finally, anyone reading this has my _full permission_ to distribute any of my products in this fashion.
+You didn't actually need it, of course.
+But there it is.
+Have fun!